saylestyler/tylsyl/src/pages/blog/staging-deployment-on-the-frontend.md

   - devops
   - ssh
 ---
-Doing phone-screens I've been asked what a deployment has looked like at previous jobs, thus this musing.
+Doing phone-screens I've been asked what a deployment has looked like at previous jobs I've been at, thus this post.

+# frontend (staging)

-to deploy staging for the frontend, a bash script would be ran, broken down:
+to deploy staging for the frontend, a bash script would be ran, broken down here:

 ```bash
 #!/bin/bash